Mendel's Law Of Segregation And Law Of Independent Assortment

 Challenges to Mendel's Laws

-While Mendel's laws are foundational, it's important to acknowledge that they don't explain all patterns of inheritance.
+While Mendel's laws are foundational, it helps to acknowledge that they don't explain all patterns of inheritance.
 Here are a few examples:

 Incomplete Dominance

 In incomplete dominance, the heterozygous phenotype is intermediate between the two homozygous phenotypes.
-For example, if a red-flowered plant (RR) is crossed with a white-flowered plant (rr), the F1 generation might have pink flowers (Rr).
+To give you an idea, if a red-flowered plant (RR) is crossed with a white-flowered plant (rr), the F1 generation might have pink flowers (Rr).

 Codominance

 In codominance, both alleles are expressed equally in the heterozygous phenotype.
-A classic example is human blood type.
+Consider this: a classic example is human blood type.
 Individuals with the IAIB genotype express both A and B antigens on their red blood cells, resulting in blood type AB.

 Multiple Alleles

 Some genes have more than two alleles in the population.
-Human blood type is also an example of multiple alleles.
 The I gene has three alleles: IA, IB, and i.
+In practice, human blood type is also an example of multiple alleles.
 The combination of these alleles determines an individual's blood type.

 Polygenic Inheritance